 Grown as a medicinal herb.
 It has a distinctive aroma and small daisy-like flowers.
 Dry the flowers head to make chamomile tea.
 This article gives a detailed account of the uses of Roman chamomile.

 Salad burnet is one of the trouble free perennial herbs for the kitchen garden with a mild taste, however it can also be used as a vegetable in the kitchen garden.

 Sorrel has an intense lemon taste for use in salads and cooked dishes.
 This perennial herb has several forms included a red-veined sorrel.
 It grows easily from seed and will produce self-sown, volunteer plants readily.
 Try adding it to a sauce to accompany fish to add a lemony tang when there are no fresh lemons available.

 French tarragon adds a distinctive aniseed flavor to cooking.
 Milder and finer in flavor than Russian tarragon, it is also more tender and prone to frost damage.

 The leaves of chives are suitable for use in cooked and cold meals.
 Chopped leaves make an ideal garnish to many savory meals.
 The purple flowers are also edible.
 Use the flowers to make chive vinegar, for use in dressings.

 Similar to chives, but with a mild garlic taste.

-All the images in this article were kindly provided by members of the Facebook group Friends of Liz Zorab – Byther Farm.
+All the images in this article, Perennial Herbs in the kitchen garden, were kindly provided by members of the Facebook group Friends of Liz Zorab – Byther Farm.

 Featured image of herb bed courtesy of Annette Hurt.